wifinigel/wiperf/docs/README_WLANPi_Config.md

 ```
 Note that by default the tests are run every 5 mins unless the interval has been changed in the `config.ini` file.
 Wait at least this interval before determining that there is an issue - the test cycle will NOT begin immediately upon entering Wiperf mode.

-Check your instance of Splunk and verify that data is being received.
+Check your database platform and verify that data is being received.

 [top](#contents)